When does IV identification not restrict outcomes?: Making use of the equivalence result for identification

 \subsection{Algorithms for generating binary collections}

-In this section I implement a ``brute-force'' algorithm that uses the results of this paper to perform an exhaustive search for binary collections, uncovering some novel identification results for IV models.\footnote{I am grateful to Simon Lee for suggesting this idea to me.} To make use of the results of Section \ref{sec:discrete}, I focus on discrete instruments and for computational tractability cases in which $|\mathcal{Z}|$ and $|\mathcal{T}|$ are both small.
+In this section I implement a brute-force algorithm that uses the results thus far to perform an exhaustive search for binary collections in settings with $|\mathcal{Z}|, |\mathcal{T}| \le 3$, uncovering several novel identification results for treatment effects in IV models.\footnote{I am grateful to Simon Lee for suggesting this idea to me.}

-I present two versions of the algorithm.
-The first is a ``naive'' approach that iterates over all possible selection models given $\mathcal{Z}$ and $\mathcal{T}$ and then finds binary collections within that selection model.
-For a given selection model $\mathcal{G}$, there are $2^{|\mathcal{G}|}$ possible values of the vector $c$, and a certificate of whether $c$ corresponds to a binary collection for a given $t',t$ can be verified by testing whether $c$ lies in the nullspace of matrix $A$ in Eq. \eqref{eq:Anullspace}.
-Since the computational problem is symmetric with respect to permutations of the (arbitrary) treatment labels, we can focus on binary collections containing the two treatment values $t'=1$ and $t=0$, and then generate new binary collections by then applying all re-labelings to the treatment values.\\